Shopify/polaris/UNRELEASED-V4.md

 - Increased peer-dependencies on `react` and `react-dom` to 16.8.6 to enable the use of hooks ([#1525](https://github.com/Shopify/polaris-react/pull/1525))
 - Changed the import method for React to use default imports.
 Applications consuming Polaris using TypeScript must enable [`esModuleInterop`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-from-commonjs-modules-with---esmoduleinterop) in `tsconfig.json`. ([#1523](https://github.com/Shopify/polaris-react/pull/1523))
 - Removed `LinkLikeComponent` type export.
 Use `AppProviderProps['linkComponent']` instead. ([#1864](https://github.com/Shopify/polaris-react/pull/1864))
+- Removed the `Modal.Dialog` and `Tabs.Panel` subcomponents as they were undocumented parts of our public API meant for internal use only. ([#1899](https://github.com/Shopify/polaris-react/pull/1899)).

 ### New components